-We just closed a €5.8 million Series A financing round to enable us to accelerate our global expansion.
+We just closed a €5.8 million Seed Funding round to enable us to accelerate our global expansion.
 The last two years since we started have been incredible, but we have a long way to go before it is simple to make sure perception systems are safe.
-With this investment we are in a great position to go all the way.
+With this investment, we are in a great position to go all the way.

 For consumers to trust autonomous vehicles they need to be objectively safe.